Gabriel-SGama/ORB_SLAM2_SuperPoint/README.md

+# Known Bug
+For the sequences that end with loop closure, sometimes occurs seg fault.
+In those cases, we executed the code more than the desired number of runs and removed the unneeded trajectories.

+# Differences between repositories

+To use the pre trained model in the original [code](https://github.com/KinglittleQ/SuperPoint_SLAM), the model needed to be defined in the C++ code.
+Here we use the torch.jit.script lib to import the model.

+The pretrained models here are from https://github.com/Gabriel-SGama/Semantic-SuperPoint.

 # SuperPoint-SLAM

 **UPDATE: This repo is no longer maintained now.
 Please refer to https://github.com/jiexiong2016/GCNv2_SLAM if you are intereseted in SLAM with deep learning image descriptors.**